NorwegianVeterinaryInstitute/NVIcheckmate/README.md

 In addition, an argument for adding a custom message is included in selected assertions from `checkmate`.
-Thereby, the error messages for a specific function may be adapted to provide more meaningful error messages.
+Thereby, the error messages for a specific function may be explained to provide more meaningful error messages.

 `NVIcheckmate` is intended for use together with `checkmate`.